shaka-project/shaka-packager/README.md

 Major modules are described below:

 Demuxer is responsible for extracting elementary stream samples from a multimedia file, e.g. an ISO BMFF file.
 The demuxed streams can be fed into a muxer to generate multimedia files.
-For encrypted media, the users should implement the abstract DecryptorSource interface, which is used by Demuxer to decrypt the streams.
-The concrete DecryptorSource implementation wraps the fetching and management of decryption keys.
+An optional KeySource can be provided to Demuxer to decrypt CENC and WVM source content.

 Demuxer reads from source through the File interface.
 A concrete LocalFile class is already implemented.
 The users may also implement their own File class if they want to read/write using a different kinds of protocol, e.g. network storage, http etc.